 Be sure your auto insurance is up to date and that your coverage is adequate.

 If you are not a AAA member, you can add towing and roadside assistance to your policy to use if your car is not drivable or even if you just need help with a jump start or tire change.
-If you have questions about your Home or Auto insurance coverage, call any of our Fbinsure offices to speak to myself or anyone on our coverage advisors team.
+If you have questions about your Home or Auto insurance coverage, call any of our FBinsure offices to speak to myself or anyone on our Sales Executive team.
 I can be reached by email at [email protected] or by calling our main line at (508) 824-8666